Logo

 St. Barbara’s Church in Kutná Hora standing on a hill with dramatic Gothic architecture and cloudy skies behind it.

-National Parks and Natural Areas
+National Parks

 The Czech Republic has beautiful national parks.
 One of them is Bohemian Switzerland.
 It is near the border and has a big natural sandstone arch.
 You can hike on trails and see the views.
 Another park is Šumava National Park.
 It is near Austria and it has beautiful lakes and bike paths.
 Most national parks are free to visit!